MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 ## The Next Posting

-This completes the discussion of the Telemetrix server file.
+We've completed the discussion of the Telemetrix server file.
 In the next post, we will discuss the Python API class.